greavr/gcs-bucket-info/BackLogProcessor/README.md

 # Environmental Variables
-gcs_buckets = Array of buckets to gather info on.
+`gcs_buckets` = Array of buckets to gather info on.
 If left blank default to all buckets.
-Used when filtering logs StartDate = Sets the start date to review logs newer than this date / time.
-Default is all history child_thread = Bucket name to search for
+Used when filtering logs `start_date` = Sets the start date to review logs newer than this date / time.
+Default is all history `child_thread` = Bucket name to search for

 # Todo:
 * Solve for timeouts (May need to call another cloud Function with a date / time and bucket index to resume updates from that time)